mspnp/aks-baseline-regulated/docs/additional-considerations.md

 While we generally discourage any storage of state within a cluster, you may find your workload demands in-cluster storage.
 Regardless if that data is in compliance scope or not, you'll often require a robust and secure process for backup and recovery.
 You may find a solution like Azure Backup (for Azure Disks and Azure Files), [Veeam Kasten K10](https://kasten.io), or [VMware Velero](https://velero.io/) instrumental in achieving any `PersistantVolumeClaim` backup and recovery strategies.

 All backup process needs to classify the data contained within the backup.
 This is true of data both within and external to your cluster.
 If the data falls within regulatory scope, you'll need extend your compliance boundaries to the lifecycle and destination of the backup -- which will be outside of the cluster.
-Consider geographic restrictions, encryption at rest, access controls, roles and responsibilities, auditing, time-to-live, and tampering prevention (check-sums, etc) when designing your backup system.
+Consider geographic restrictions, encryption at rest, access controls, roles and responsibilities, auditing, time-to-live, and tampering prevention (such as check-sums) when designing your backup system.
 Backups can be a vector for malicious intent, with a bad actor compromising a backup and then forcing an event in which their backup is restored.

 > :notebook: See the Azure Architecture Center PCI-DSS 3.2.1 for AKS [Cluster backups (state and resources) article](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets#cluster-backups-state-and-resources).